Romantic Dinner in Paris

 Les Ombres’ elegant décor is paired perfectly with the menu’s new interpretations of classic French dishes.
-Average menu prices are around 145 euros for an appetizer, entrée, and dessert.
+The restaurant offers several menus for lunch and dinner.
+Menu prices for dinner start from 128 euros, with five dishes.
 There are a variety of meat dishes, from octopus to lamb.
 They also cater to gluten-free guests, vegans, and vegetarians.
 People rave about the food but always leave with one question, “When will Les Ombres be getting their Michelin Star?”

 Address: 27 Quai Jacques Chirac, 75007 Paris.
 Information & Bookings

-Searching for affordable, romantic restaurants in Paris?
+Are you searching for affordable and romantic Paris restaurants?
 Then head to Pink Mamma, one of seven trattorias that form part of the largest chain Big Mamma Group.
-Pink Mamma is located in the 9th Arrondissement of Paris, not far from the Palais Garnier and 2.5 km from the Louvre.
+Pink Mamma is located in the 9th Arrondissement of Paris, not far from the Palais Garnier Opera House.

-The menu at Pink Mamma changes every month, making it an exciting spot for locals as well as tourists.
-Items on their main course menu range from 10 and 30 euros.
-They pride themselves on their excellent steaks that are perfectly paired with Tuscan wines.
+The menu at Pink Mamma changes every month, making it an exciting spot for locals and tourists.
+Items on their main course menu range from 15 to 30 euros.
+They pride themselves on their excellent steaks perfectly paired with Tuscan wines.
 For those who do not want meat dishes, there are an array of pizza, pasta, and antipasti dishes.

 Address: 20 bis Rue de Douai, 75009 Paris.
 Information & Bookings